millerms/bvt-breathwork/_pages/references.md

   overlay_color: "#0b1526"
 ---

-Below is a selection of key references that inform how we shine a light on breathwork—leaning on systematic reviews, randomized trials, and consensus statements wherever we can.
+Below is a selection of key references that inform how I shine a light on breathwork—leaning on systematic reviews, randomized trials, and consensus statements wherever I can.
 Evidence varies, so treat each with curiosity and caution.

 1. Bentley TGK, et al. [Breathing Practices for Stress and Anxiety Reduction: Conceptual Framework of Implementation Guidelines Based on a Systematic Review (2023)](https://pubmed.ncbi.nlm.nih.gov/38137060/).
 PMID: 38137060.